windytan/redsea/README.md

 ## Usage

-By default, a 171 kHz single-channel 16-bit MPX signal is expected via stdin.
+By default, an MPX signal is expected via stdin (raw 16-bit signed-integer PCM sampled at 171 kHz).

 The simplest way to view RDS groups using `rtl_fm` is: